processmining-in-logistics/psm/docs/user-manual.md

 | file `sorting_order.ini`  | User-defined soring order of segments (optional)
 | file `aggregator.ini`  | User-defined activity aggregation (optional)
 | file `config.ini`  | User-defined visualization parameters (optional)
+| file `session.psm`  | An XML file that contains short information about the dataset and is used to import datasets into the PSM

 ## Visualizing Performance Spectrum